rpf13/sportsshooting_react/README.md

 SportsShooting is a site, which should support Sportsshooters and their related clubs, to create match events or gather information about matches.
 The main target audience are licensed IPSC (International Practical Shooting Confederation) shooters.
 [IPSC](https://www.ipsc.org/) is a worldwide organized confederation of practical shooters.

+The site is not limited to licensed IPSC shooters, it can also be used for other shooting club related events.

 It should build a plattform, where the registered user can gain more information about a particular match.
-He has the option to "attend" a match by clicking the related button, which will make it possible for other user, to see who is attending.
+He has, for example, the option to "attend" a match by clicking the related button, which will make it possible for other user, to see who is attending.

 ![SportsShooting Mockup](docs/images/techsini_mockup.png)